-A dike breach during Jay Dike dewatering activities is considered rare to very rare.
-Piping or internal erosion during dewatering is possible but not expected to result in a complete dike breach (very rare).
+- A dike breach during Jay Dike dewatering activities is considered very to extremely unlikely over the life of the Project (likelihood D to E).
+Piping or internal erosion during dewatering is possible but not expected to result in a complete dike breach (likelihood E).
 Design controls and construction QA/QC programs will help to reduce the potential for this to occur.
 Monitoring of pore water pressures will take place as dewatering progresses to ensure that critical gradients within the foundation and filter materials are not exceeded.
 Dewatering rates can be adjusted based on ongoing monitoring.
-In the event of a breach during dewatering, the consequences to the environment should be primarily contained within the diked area and are considered to be moderate at the most.

-- Seismicity in the area is such that motions due to earthquakes (peak ground accelerations) are low even for low frequency events.
+In the event of a breach during dewatering, the consequences to the environment should be primarily contained within the diked area and are considered to be moderate (consequence severity 2) at the most. - Seismicity in the area is such that motions due to earthquakes (peak ground accelerations) are low even for low frequency events.
 The design has considered an earthquake with frequency of 1 in 2,500 years, resulting in an earthquake design ground motion of 0.036 g.
-As such, earthquake-induced failures are considered rare to very rare. - Release of slurry bentonite to the receiving environment as a result of failure of the trench or pipeline during construction of the cut-off wall is not likely due to the location and amount of filter material upstream and downstream of the trench.
+As such, earthquake-induced failures are considered very to extremely unlikely over the life of the Project (likelihood D to E). - Release of slurry bentonite to the receiving environment as a result of failure of the trench or pipeline during construction of the cut-off wall is unlikely over the life of the Project (likelihood C) due to the location and amount of filter material upstream and downstream of the trench.
 In addition, any slurry bentonite spills reaching Lac du Sauvage can be partially controlled by the turbidity curtains.